microsoft/sqldev/_includes/partials/python/columnstoreunix.md

 cd SqlServerColumnstoreSample
 ```

-Using your favorite text editor, create a new file called columnstore.php in the SqlServerColumnstoreSample folder.
+Using your favorite text editor, create a new file called columnstore.py in the SqlServerColumnstoreSample folder.
 Paste the following code inside it.

 ```python
 import pyodbc